awsdocs/aws-cloudtrail-user-guide/doc_source/view-cloudtrail-events-console.md

 For information about which events are recorded, see [Services Supported by CloudTrail Event History](view-cloudtrail-events-supported-services.md) and [Resource Types Supported by CloudTrail Event History](view-cloudtrail-events-supported-resource-types.md)\.

+**Note**
+For an ongoing record of activity and events, create a trail\.
+Creating a trail also allows you to take advantage of the following integrations:
+Analyze your AWS service activity with queries in Amazon Athena\.
+For more information, see [Creating a Table for CloudTrail Logs in the CloudTrail Console](http://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html#create-cloudtrail-table-ct) in the [Amazon Athena User Guide](http://docs.aws.amazon.com/athena/latest/ug/), or simply choose the option to create a table directly from **Event history** in the CloudTrail console\.
+Monitor your trail logs and be notified when specific activity occurs with Amazon CloudWatch Logs\.
+For more information, see [Monitoring CloudTrail Log Files with Amazon CloudWatch Logs](monitor-cloudtrail-log-files-with-cloudwatch-logs.md)\.

 **To view CloudTrail events**

 1. Sign in to the AWS Management Console and open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/home/](https://console.aws.amazon.com/cloudtrail/home/)\.